UMG’S TASK FORCE FOR MEANINGFUL CHANGE

 Louis Armstrong Jazz Camp

-Lower Eastside Girls Club (New York)
+The Lower Eastside Girls Club (New York)

 Madison Square Boys & Girls Clubs, New York, NY